sorravithj/data_analysis_portfolio/README.md

 **Dataset:** The dataset used for this project comprises 9,994 sales records from a grocery store located in India.
 These records represent transactions made by customers residing in the state of Tamil Nadu.
 The data was collected from a popular grocery delivery application.
 Each sales record provides valuable information about the purchased items, such as product names, quantities, prices, and timestamps.

-**Skills:** R coding in data manipulation (data exloration, data cleansing), visualisation (ggplot2, dplyr, lubridate packages) and descriptive statistics
+**Skills:** R coding in data exloration, data cleansing (readr, dplye, tidyr, janitor, lubridate packages), visualisation (ggplot2, dplyr, lubridate packages) and descriptive statistics

 **Software:** Jupyterlab